Kalgoorlie-Boulder Mining Innovation Hub

 - Assist with promoting and streamlining access to alternative government funding sources (eg: MRIWA, METS Ignited, City of Kalgoorlie Boulder etc).

-The Kal Hub will focus on nurturing innovations which will add significant value to our burgeoning minerals industry.
+The Kal Hub focuses on nurturing innovations which will add significant value to our burgeoning minerals industry.
 The Hub is set to translate leading Australian mining research into real economic outcomes for the region and the country.

 Why Kalgoorlie-Boulder